demensdeum/RaidenVideoRipper/README.md

 1. Download FFmpeg for Windows.
 1. Extract it to a directory of your choice.
-1. Set the FFMPEG_BINARY environment variable to the absolute path of the FFMPEG executable (FFMPEG.exe).
+1. Set the FFMPEG_BINARY environment variable to the absolute path of the FFmpeg executable (FFmpeg.exe).

 Raiden Video Ripper simplifies video editing and conversion, making it an accessible tool for open-source enthusiasts.